GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Pre-Processing Pipeline

 \subsection{PDF Pre-processing: Compute \& Timing}

 In Table \ref{tab:pipelinecompute}, we break down the computing specifications, runtime, and cost for our pre-processing pipeline.
 Using AWS \texttt{g4dn.4xlarge} instances (each with 16 Intel Cascade Lake vCPUs and 1 Nvidia T4 GPU), we parallelized our pre-processing pipeline.
-We performed keyword text index building on \texttt{m5.4xlarge} instances (each with 16 Intel Xeon Platinum 8175 vCPUs) The estimated total cost of the compute required for our pre-processing pipeline was \$1,408.60 (all costs are computed using the $\$1.204$/hour on-demand cost for a \texttt{g4dn.4xlarge} instance and $\$0.768$/hour on-demand cost for a \texttt{m5.4xlarge} instance).
-We report \$1,500 throughout to account for our extrapolation.
-We note that this cost did not factor in associated AWS S3 fees, which are specific to our cloud computing setup.
-We incurred of order $\$1,000$ in associated fees writing to our S3 bucket.
-The network transfer fees between S3 and the EC2 instances were $\$0$ because our compute and storage were co-located, and AWS does not charge for data transfer within a region.
+We performed keyword text index building on \texttt{m5.4xlarge} instances.
+The estimated total cost of the compute required for our pre-processing pipeline was \$1,408.60.\footnote{All costs are computed using the $\$1.204$/hr on-demand cost for a \texttt{g4dn.4xlarge} instance and $\$0.768$/hr on-demand cost for a \texttt{m5.4xlarge} instance.} We report \$1,500 to account for our extrapolation.\footnote{This cost did not factor in associated AWS S3 fees, which are specific to our cloud computing setup.
+We incurred of order \$1,000 in fees writing to our S3 bucket.
+The network transfer fees between S3 and the EC2 instances were $\$0$ because our compute and storage were co-located, and AWS does not charge for data transfer within a region.}